BridgesLab/ObesityParticulateTreatment/scripts/luminex-analysis.md

 # Fasting Luminex Data for Particulate Treatment Study
-Alyse Ragauskas, Matt Peloquin, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Dave Bridges
+Erin Stephenson, Alyse Ragauskas, Matt Peloquin, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Dave Bridges
 November 13, 2014

 # Summary

 Pregnant mice were exposed to respiratory particulates or saline.
 The offspring of these mice were placed on a HFD at 10 wk of age for 12 wk.
 Blood was collected in heparinized tubes via retro orbital bleed both before and after a 16 hr fast.
 Samples were allowed to clot over ice before being separated via centrifugation and serum was collected.
 The values presented here are the results of serum analyses using the BioRad Bio-Plex Pro Mouse Diabetes Panel (8-plex, Cat.
-No.171-F7001M).
+No.171-F7001M).This Assay was performed by Erin Stephenson, with the assistance of Alyse Ragauskas.
+Jordy Saravia calculated the concentrations of each hormone analyzed.

 ```r